 The Port of Troon, just 35 miles from Glasgow, is situated on the west coast of Scotland on the Firth of Clyde and sheltered by the Isle of Arran across the water.
 Trunk roads connect the port to the M74 and M77, which leads to Glasgow and the M8 for Edinburgh.
 Just five miles away, Glasgow Prestwick Airport provides a network of global air links while Troon railway station is located just over one mile away.

-The port's timberLINK service, which began in 2000, utilises short-sea shipping to transport timber from the Argyll and Cowall peninsulas to sawmills and industrial users in Ayrshire.
-This ground-breaking initiative by ABP transferring the movement of timber by road to sea handles around 100,000 tonnes each year.
+The port's timberLINK service utilises short-sea shipping to transport timber from the Argyll and Cowall peninsulas to sawmills and industrial users in Ayrshire.
+This ground-breaking initiative by ABP, which transfers the movement of timber from the road to the sea, handles around 100,000 tonnes each year.

 A well-established fishing port, providing year-round sheltered berths and round-the-clock working